DaedalusX64/daedalus/Data/PSP/readme.txt

-Daedalusx64 Pre-Beta 3 Readme File
+Daedalusx64 1.1.7 Readme
-Copyright (C) 2001-2013 StrmnNrmn
+Copyright (C) 2001-2019 StrmnNrmn
-Copyright (C) 2008-2013 DaedalusX64 Team
+Copyright (C) 2008-2019 DaedalusX64 Team

-This document last edited 31 May 2013
+This document last edited 12 March 2019

 What is Daedalus?
 *****************

-Daedalus is a Nintendo 64 emulator for Windows and PSP.
+Daedalus is a Nintendo 64 emulator for Windows, macOS, Linux and PSP.
 Daedalus is named after the craftsman at King Minos's court who designed the labyrinth for the Minotaur.

 Getting the Latest Version